 The Worldscope database can be accessed via the Datastream terminal located in the business library („BWLer Bib“).
 The research staff of the University of Mannheim can obtain a direct access link.
 For details, please contact Markus Doumet at the Chair of Finance (Prof. Theissen).
 A data description and the definition guide can be found here.

 Thomson Datastreams Global Databases hold time series information on over two million financial instruments, securities and indicators for over 175 countries and 60 markets worldwide, with up to 50 years of historical depth for some series, and over 8,000 different fields, totalling over 100 million time series.

 Access to the database is provided via a Datastream terminal located in the business library („BWLer Bib“).
-The research staff of the University of Mannheim can obtain a direct access link.
-For details, please contact Philipp Schreiber at the Chair of Finance (Prof. Theissen).
 A datatype description can be found here.